MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 > Find me a function $f$ where every value everywhere is the average of the values around it.

-This problem statement applies in 2, 3, or 4 dimensions, for continuous problems and for discrete problems.
-But in this post, when we talk about a function $f$ we're talking about a 2D matrix where each element is some scalar value like temperature or pressure or electric potential.
+This problem statement applies in any number of dimensions, for continuous problems and for discrete problems.
+But in this post, when we talk about a function $f$ we mean a 2D matrix where each element is some scalar value like temperature or pressure or electric potential.
 Like this:

 $$
 f = \begin{pmatrix}